fugue-project/tutorials/tutorials/resources/major_changes.md

 2. The save path can be used to save the output.
 If supplied, it will be saved using the execution engine.
 It will return the file path, allowing users to chain together succeeding `transform()` calls.

+More information can be found in the [loading and saving](../beginner/io.ipynb) section of the tutorials.